jhpyle/docassemble/_docs/objects.md

 as `user.name.first`, and `trustee.phone_number` will always return the same thing as `user.phone_number`.
 In addition, `trustee.possessive('phone number')` will return "your phone number."
-You can write code that checks for the equivalence of objects:
+You can write code that checks for the equivalence of objects, using the `is` operator:

-{% highlight yaml %}
----
-question: |
-  % if user is trustee:
-  As the trustee of the estate, you need to understand that it is your fiduciary duty to safeguard the assets of the estate.
-  % elif user is grantee:
-  You are the grantee, which means that ${ trustee } is required to safeguard the assets of the estate on your behalf.
-  % else:
-  ${ trustee } will safeguard the assets of the estate on behalf of
-  ${ grantee }.
-  % endif
----
-{% endhighlight %}
+{% include side-by-side.html demo="user-is-trustee" %}

 Object methods allow you to have a standard way of expressing information even though the methods used to gather the information may